blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Wikipedia Hinduism Organization.md

 Vikram and the Vampire
 Hymns of the Tamil Shaivite Saints
 Songs of Kabîr
-Yoga Vashisht or Heaven Found
+Yoga Vashisht or Heaven Found (Excerpts from Yoga Vashishta)
 # Modern Books
 Relax with Yoga
 Great Systems of Yoga